lifeeric/React-error/README.md

-# React Error, Look like a challange
+# React Error, Looks like a challange

-# but it's solved @dergish
+# but it's solved by @dergish